SumiSastri/dev-blogs/docs/dns-domain-name-system/part3-how-to-choose-a-web-hosting-service.md

 - Downtime and crashlytics if any provided
 - Customer reviews
 - Customer service
-- Whether you want to add subscription services, ecommerce services and other backend services where you need to scale up and the capacity the hosting service provides you matches your requirements
+- Capacity offered - the next section talks in a little more detail about choosing a service level.
+Capacity is measured in the number of servers at your disposal, memory, storage capacity, databases and the type of database offered if you want to add a subscription service or store data for sales where additional protection is required to take credit card payments.
 - Security services
 - Data zones - global or regional - choose a regional one if your customer base is local
-- Web traffic and handling peaks and troughs of traffic on your site seamlessly
+- Web traffic and handling peaks and troughs of traffic on your site seamlessly - also known as load balancing.
+A good host is able to throttle services up and down and an infrastructure team using code to control deployment to backend services can write in rules to facilitate this process.
 - Any data-protection or database services if you need to store customer data

 ## Chosing a service level